Victoire of France: Reign of Louis XV

 Victoire, as her sisters, had a close relationship with her brother, viewed her mother as a role model, and followed her sister Madame Adélaïde in her campaign against the influence of Madame de Pompadour and, later, Madame du Barry.
 She also had a close friendship with her favourite lady-in-waiting the Marquise de Durfort, who "afforded to Madame Victoire agreeable society.
 The Princess spent almost all her evenings with that lady, and ended by fancying herself domiciled with her."
 In contrast to her elder sister Adélaïde, Victoire was described as "good, sweet-tempered, and affable", and well liked both by society and her staff.

-In 1761, Victoire visited the waters in Lorraine for medical purposes for the first time, in the company of Adélaïde, because of an over amount of food consumption, while their sisters Sophie and Louise visited Paris for the first time.

-Madame Campan described the sisters and their life in the years around 1770: "Louis XV. saw very little of his family.
+Madame Campan described the sisters and their life in the years around 1770: "Louis XV saw very little of his family.
 He came every morning by a private staircase into the apartment of Madame Adélaïde.
 He often brought and drank their coffee that he had made himself.
 Madame Adélaïde pulled a bell which apprised Madame Victoire of the King’s visit; Madame Victoire, on rising to go to her sister’s apartment, rang for Madame Sophie, who in her turn rang for Madame Louise.
 The apartments of Mesdames were of very large dimensions.
 Madame Louise occupied the farthest room.
 This latter lady was deformed and very short; the poor Princess used to run with all her might to join the daily meeting, but, having a number of rooms to cross, she frequently in spite of her haste, had only just time to embrace her father before he set out for the chase.
 Every evening, at six, Mesdames interrupted my reading to them to accompany the princes to Louis XV.; this visit was called the King’s ‘debotter’,—[Debotter, meaning the time of unbooting.]—and was marked by a kind of etiquette.
 Mesdames put on an enormous hoop, which set out a petticoat ornamented with gold or embroidery; they fastened a long train round their waists, and concealed the undress of the rest of their clothing by a long cloak of black taffety which enveloped them up to the chin.
 The chevaliers d’honneur, the ladies in waiting, the pages, the equerries, and the ushers bearing large flambeaux, accompanied them to the King.
 In a moment the whole palace, generally so still, was in motion; the King kissed each Princess on the forehead, and the visit was so short that the reading which it interrupted was frequently resumed at the end of a quarter of an hour; Mesdames returned to their apartments, and untied the strings of their petticoats and trains; they resumed their tapestry, and I my book."